HonglingLei/Association-Rule-Mining/README.md

-# hw_intro_to_data_science
+# Introduction to Data Science - Fall 2019
-Assignments and my notes of the course: Introduction to Data Science
+This repository includes my assignments, projects, and notes of this course.